greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 A script to say to learners:

 > *If we want our character to go to any specific grid cell, we have to give it clear instructions.
-We can do this by choosing the right action blocks from the action panel.
+We can do this by choosing the right action blocks from the actions panel.
 There are different groups of action blocks to choose from.
 Here are the available actions blocks on Weavly:*
 >
 > * *An action block for moving your character Forward one square*
 > * *An action block for moving your character backward one square*